 - A separate permit is NOT required for vehicles towed into the area.
 However, a towed vehicle driven in or out of the area will require a permit.

 - El Mirage is an expanded amenity recreation fee site and as such, does not accept Veterans, Senior, Adventure or National Park Passes.

 - Film Permits

 El Mirage is a popular location for the motion picture industry where many major movies have been filmed including Terminator, Star Trek, There Will Be Blood, Tommy Boy and more.
-To apply for a film permit, please visit the Bureau of Land Management’s (BLM) Film Permits page.
+To apply for a film permit, please visit the Bureau of Land Management’s Film Permitting Process or Film Permit Fees page.

 - Off-Highway Vehicle Use

 - OHVs owned by California residents must be registered with the California DMV and must display a valid “Green Sticker” or “Red Sticker.”